Oyster Egg Day

 - The "inexplicable couch" is a reference to Life, the Universe and Everything by Douglas Adams, in which Arthur Dent and Ford Prefect escape from prehistoric earth on a piece of Space/Time jetsam in the form of a sofa.

-- "Curtain #3" is a reference to an early game show called, Let's Make a Deal, wherein the final game of each episode had the contestants choose prizes hiding behind three curtains.
+- "Curtain #3" is a reference to the game show Let's Make a Deal, wherein the final game of each episode had the contestants choose prizes hiding behind three curtains.